OPS-SAT: NanoSat MO Framework (NMF)

 The most innovative concept in OPS-SAT was the deployment of space software in the form of apps.
 The European Space Agency in collaboration with Graz University of Technology investigated and developed the NanoSat MO Framework.

 The NanoSat MO Framework (NMF) is a software framework for nanosatellites based on CCSDS Mission Operations services.
 It includes a Software Development Kit (SDK) to develop experiments as NMF Apps which can then be installed, started, and stopped in space.
 The framework also includes monitoring and control capabilities for the apps which will allow experimenters from the ground to take control of their software when it is running in space.

 The OPS-SAT system image comes with the NanoSat MO Framework which interfaces with all of the OPS-SAT payload systems and provides it in the form of services to the experimenter application.
 The NanoSat MO Framework allows simple integration of other libraries and applications.
 During the development of the experiments, the NMF SDK can be used and it includes a simulator, providing most of the platform functionalities accessible to the experimenter.
 The simulator allows developers to make their NMF Apps without the need to access an advanced satellite testbed hardware platform.

+Follow-up missions

+The original OPS-SAT is known as OPS-SAT-1 in retrospect.
+PRETTY was originally a separate program for a cube satellite, but was taken under the leadership of the OPS-SAT Space Lab and became OPS-SAT PRETTY.
+It was launched in 2023, and is still in orbit as of 2026.
+OPS-SAT VOLT and OPS-SAT ORIOLE are two additional follow-ups; both are scheduled to launch in 2027.